Moqume/Cookillian-WP/readme.txt

 == Description ==

-_Cookillian_ makes it easier to comply with the EC Cookie Directive, which affects the United Kingdom on May 25th 2012 and other European countries.
+_Cookillian_ makes it easier to comply with the EC Cookie Directive (EU Cookie Law), which affects the United Kingdom on May 25th 2012 and other European countries.

 Cookillian will automatically detect if a visitor is located in one of the countries defined by you - likely the countries affected by the EC Cookie Direcitve - and will automatically disable any cookies that are set from within WordPress or a 3rd party plugin.
 The user will then be presented with an fully customizable alert about cookies, and given the option to opt in or out of using cookies.